 Quasi-static mooring analysis;

-Simplified capital cost modeling, frequently based on mass scaling.
-Costs of highly tapered columns, joints, complicated welding connections are not included, so these features are sometimes included by the optimizer;
+Simplified capital cost modeling was used which was frequently based on mass scaling.
+Costs of highly tapered columns, joints, complicated welding connections are not included, yet these features are sometimes introduced by the optimizer;

-Modeling of substructure capital costs only, no manufacturing, assembly, installation, operations, or maintenance costs captured.
+Modeling only included substructure capital costs; no manufacturing, assembly, installation, operations, or maintenance costs were captured.
 This means that the TLP looks like the lowest cost option for now, but that answer could change when other costs are considered;

 Incomplete incorporation of existing codes, standards, and best practices.